 Within a few months of being launched, the dedicated microsite was receiving over 1,800 unique visitors per month and the interactive benchmarking tool had been used more than 2,000 times.

 Ultimately there is no doubt that the Global Mobility Survey report which Circle Research created has firmly established Santa Fe as the ‘go to’ source of information on its industry.
-Santa Fe has been invited to share findings with leading institutions such as Cranfield University and IMD Lausanne, and has been approach by Oxford University with a view to using the survey data to support its work in this area.
+Santa Fe has been invited to share findings with leading institutions such as Cranfield University and IMD Lausanne and has been approached by Oxford University with a view to using the survey data to support its work in this area.

 We created the award-winning Perspectives thought leadership series for Vodafone.

 The result has been several million in incremental sales revenue and an ROI of >8,000%.

 We segmented the market based on needs, attitudes and behaviours for tax refund provider Global Blue.